 28/07: After breakfast there is an excursion to the Hermitage and Peterhof Palace.
 Return to St Petersburg and overnight at the Metro Palace.

 29/07: More guided sightseeing including Pushkin and Catherine’s Palace.
 Overnight at the Metro Palace.

 30/07: Breakfast then some free time before transfer to the airport with your guide and assistance with check-in for your connecting flights home.

-This includes 9 nights accomm (split between 2 berth first class sleeper cabins and 5* hotels with breakfast), and a private guide when in the cities (not on the train).
-The price will vary slightly depending on number of people doing the add-on, any additional time wanted or attractions and sights to include plus the cost of your flights home from Russia.
+This includes the first class train tickets, 9 nights accomm (split between 2 berth first class sleeper cabins and 5* hotels with breakfast), lunch in Yekaterinburg, transfers and a private English-speaking guide when in the cities (not on the train).

 The additional cost of flights out of Europe - or from wherever you decide to turn your heads for home - will also need to be added.